/media/100-healthy-foods_healthtoday.jpg

 These are the edible stalks of a plant.
 Similar to leafy greens, they contain essential nutrients in proportion to their green color (35).
 The greener the plant is, the more nutrient-dense it is.

-12. Bamboo shoots contain phenols to promote antioxidation, anti-ageing, and antifatigue.
+12. Bamboo shoots contain phenols to promote antioxidation, anti-aging, and antifatigue.
 They also have phytosterols and dietary fibers good for bowel function and lowering cholesterol.

 Roots and tubers